 What are tasks that they have to do like? what are the obstacles in their way? who do they trust? what values do they have?

 It’s the difference between telling stories that you want to tell versus stories your customers actually need to hear.
 Very subtle difference, massive change.
 Because we all say we need to tell a story about X, Y and Z. But when you talk to your customers and do empathy mapping a different story will emerge: one that will still help you achieve your objectives but will create much deeper connections.

 A good example is Google India’s advert ‘reunion’.
 It was the story of a daughter trying to reunite her grandfather and his best friend from childhood, who were separated during the partitioning of India and Pakistan.
 The whole story follows her reuniting these two after not seeing each other for many years.
 It’s a classic example of sadvertising, but it's very powerful.

 I use it as an example because although this is a piece of storytelling that seems to feature every Google product known to man in the advert, the product doesn't get in the way because it's not the hero.
 The hero of the story is the daughter who is trying to reunite her grandfather and his friend.
 It’s not a story that you would have thought to get into and yet it was hugely successful, human stories make products take on a life of their own.

-Spencer Waldron is Director of Global Communications for Prezi, the dynamic presentation platform used by more than 100M people around the world.
+Spencer Waldron is the founder of Cenrox, a presentation skills training agency.
+He also worked as the Director of Marketing and Public Relations at Prezi, the dynamic presentation platform used by more than 100M people around the world.
+With over 15 years of experience in the industry, he dedicates his time to helping users be better presenters, public speakers and communicators in meetings and conferences .
 Spencer regularly hosts Storytelling & Presentation Skills workshops across Europe, focused on the power of business storytelling..
 Connect on LinkedIn or send an email